HPCE/hpce_2014_cw6/readme.md

 _exactly_ it will be measured.
 Part of the assesment is in seeing whether you can work out what can be accelerated, and where you should spend your time.
+And in reacting to externally evolving specs and code - the Friday 13th comment is true, though the change is minor (there aren't another five problems), additive (all work done this week is needed and evaluated for the final assesment), and has a default fallback (a git pull will bring any submission back into correcness).

 The allocation of marks I'm using is as before: